nodejs/undici/README.md

 <a name='dispatch'></a>
 #### `client.dispatch(opts, handler): Promise|Void`

-This is the low level API which all the preceeding APIs are implemented on top of.
+This is the low level API which all the preceding APIs are implemented on top of.

-This API is expected to evolve through semver-major versions and is less stable than the preceeding higher level APIs.
+This API is expected to evolve through semver-major versions and is less stable than the preceding higher level APIs.
 It is primarily intended for library developers who implement higher level APIs on top of this.

 Options: